A useful credit facility for small businesses

 are the f ees?

 On the Capital on Tap website, they state that the cost of your funding depends on your interest rate and how long you want to borrow the funds for.
-To get an idea of your initial rate, you’ll have to complete an application online.
-However, it usually ranges from around 0.79% to 4.9% per month.
+The representative APR on card spend is 29.9%.
 Of course, if you pay off your balance each month, you could earn a 56-day interest-free period.

 There are no fees for applying, and none for requesting a card, making ATM withdrawals or making non-sterling transactions.
 There’s no fixed monthly fee for having an account either.
 You will be charged a late fee if you make a payment outside of the agreed time.
 However, these fees aren’t advertised on their website.